alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 Learning about new research is awesome, in the same way that taking classes is awesome.
 Paper authors and teachers think carefully about how to deliver knowledge as quickly and clearly as possible into your head.
-If the paper's confusing, or they don't teach courses well, they've failed.
+If the paper's confusing, or they taught the course poorly, they've failed.

 Reality is unfortunately not set up this way, and since research is about understanding reality, it's much more time